cometbft/cometbft/spec/abci/abci++_methods.md

        -->
     * If CometBFT fails to validate the `PrepareProposalResponse`, CometBFT will assume the Application is faulty and crash.
-    * The implementation of `PrepareProposal` can be non-deterministic.
+    * The implementation of `PrepareProposal` MAY be non-deterministic.

 #### When does CometBFT call "PrepareProposal" ?